-Aging: With time our skin goes through various changes and if not taken care of, the chances of it getting damaged as we old become quite apparent.
-Aging can lead to dry skin patches around the body, including your feet.
+Ageing: With time our skin goes through various changes and if not taken care of, the chances of it getting damaged as we old become quite apparent.
+Ageing can lead to dry skin patches around the body, including your feet.
 This, again, is not great for the health of your heels.

 Other factors: Some other factors that you might want to look into while finding the reasons behind your cracked heels are cold temperature, vitamin deficiency, obesity, or any fungal infection.

 Once you have figured out what has caused the cracks in your heels, look out for remedies to cure them for good.
 We have listed below some very effective, affordable, and easy remedies from the things you can find in your kitchen.
 Let’s dig into each remedy and work towards healing our heels.